kmfrick/Algorithmic_Pricing_ActorCritic/README.md

 # Algorithmic Pricing using Soft Actor-Critic

-Code for my master's thesis work on algorithmic pricing in continuous environments.
+Code for my work on algorithmic pricing in continuous environments.

 ## License

 This code is released under the terms of the GNU Affero General Public License.
-If you use any of this in your own research, or take inspiration from it to develop a derivative work, please cite my thesis:
+If you use any of this in your own research, or take inspiration from it to develop a derivative work, please cite my working paper:

 ```
-@mastersthesis{frick_autonomous_2022,
-author = "Kevin Michael Frick",
-title = "Autonomous Pricing using Policy Gradient Reinforcement Learning",
-school = "Bologna University",
-year = 2022,
-address = "Bologna, Italy",
-month = jul
-}
+Frick, Kevin Michael, Convergence Rates and Collusive Outcomes of Pricing Algorithms (February 12, 2023).
+Available at SSRN: https://ssrn.com/abstract=4527452 or http://dx.doi.org/10.2139/ssrn.4527452
 ```

 ## Main code